 Opportunities in the Americas

 While “refugee-lens” investors are mobilizing for the task, more work is needed to explore and develop market-based solutions in the Americas.
 Examples of potential opportunities include:

 Host countries.
 In Mexico, the recent launch of the Initiative for Inclusive Investment in Mexico, driven by the Refugee Investment Network, 17 Asset Management, and the Mexican foreign office, should open the doors for greater flows of investment focused on migrant populations, particularly in vulnerable communities in the South of the country, and in Northern border states.
 In the Mexican state of Michoacán, Ejido Verde – part pine-resin supplier, part mass-reforestation project and part community lender – is financing indigenous Mexicans to plant trees and generate middle-class incomes.
-In Northern Mexico, coding bootcamp Holacode is upskilling young Mexicans who have been deported from the United States.
+In Mexico City, coding bootcamp Holacode is upskilling young Mexicans who have been deported from the United States, as well as refugees.
 In Colombia, the scaling up of results-based financing models fostering the employability of internally displaced persons warrants consideration for its replicability elsewhere, and with new beneficiary audiences like incoming refugees.

 Northern Triangle.
 In El Salvador, Honduras and Guatemala the introduction of innovative financing focused on preventive measures dealing with education, employment, and the reduction of recidivism could be worth assessing.
 Driving investment into service sectors like tourism, for example, could, in combination with improvements to domestic security, create an improved context for employment and stem outflows of at-risk economic migrants seeking improved livelihood opportunities.